isaacfungg/obsidian/Mortgage Broker Course/Lesson 7.md

 **Disclosure Requirements (BPCPA - Part 5)
 * Lenders and brokers must give clear written disclosure to individual borrowers using credit for personal, family, or household purposes
 * Required disclosures
-	* 2 days before the borrower signs the agreeement
+	* 2 days before the borrower signs the agreement
 	* Annually if the interest is variable
 	* Within 30 days for:
 		* Interest rate changes >= 1%